 Bogota, the fourth largest city in South America, with seven million inhabitants, has many varied restaurants, world-class museums, and a magical colonial quarter.
 It is the capital of Colombia and its intellectual center, a city filled with bright lights that is friendly to pedestrians, who have 75 miles of streets for their exclusive use, be they cycling or walking, every Sunday.
 Plus the climate is mild, with maximum temperatures of 60°F year-round.

 Bogota, that once was a chaotic capital, is now a model city.
 The visionary leadership of the last three Mayors is reflected in the city’s positive transformation.
 Public finances have improved while insecurity and traffic jams have diminished, and numerous works in infrastructure and more orderly traffic have made Bogota liveable again!
 Experts in urban planning from all over the world are looking closely at its example.

 Chris Kraul, Los Angeles Times

-Bogota, the capital of the country is a mirror image of all Colombia: a city with futurist architecture, splendid colonial churches and brilliant museums, and that posesses a cultural dynamism that befits such an initellectually active and diverse city.
+Bogota, the capital of the country is a mirror image of all Colombia: a city with futurist architecture, splendid colonial churches, and brilliant museums, and that possesses a cultural dynamism that befits such an intellectually active and diverse city.